python/typing/docs/spec/enums.rst

     reveal_type(Pet.DOG)  # Revealed type is Literal[Pet.DOG]

-* Methods, callables, and descriptors (including properties) that are defined in the class are are not treated as enum members by the ``EnumType`` metaclass and should likewise not be treated as enum members by a type checker::
+* Methods, callables, and descriptors (including properties) that are defined in the class are not treated as enum members by the ``EnumType`` metaclass and should likewise not be treated as enum members by a type checker::

     def identity(__x): return __x